Azure-Samples/guidance-identity-management-for-multitenant-apps/docs/appendixes/client-assertion.md

 This section shows how to configure the Tailspin Surveys application to use client assertion.
 In these steps, you will generate a self-signed certificate that is suitable for development, but not for production use.

-1. Run the PowerShell script located at [/Scripts/New-AADServicePrincipalCredentialCertificate.ps1](https://github.com/mspnp/multitenant-saas-guidance/blob/master/scripts/New-AADServicePrincipalCredentialCertificate.ps1).
-Run the script with admin privileges.
+1. Run the PowerShell script [/Scripts/Setup-KeyVault.ps1](https://github.com/mspnp/multitenant-saas-guidance/blob/master/scripts/Setup-KeyVault.ps1) as follows:

+        .\Setup-KeyVault.ps -Subject [subject]

     For the `Subject` parameter, enter any name, such as "surveysapp".
 The script generates a self-signed certificate and stores it in the "Current User/Personal" certificate store.

 2. The output from the script is a JSON fragment.
 Add this to the Surveys application manifest.